This area of the website is dedicated to Transformers news. Currently

 We loved the Transformers Choose Your Fate books as kids, and even wrote a text adventure in their style for an old version of Transformers At The Moon.
 Here you can find images from these puzzle-books, both UK and US ....

 The scans contained within this gallery are taken from our own Transformers toysheet collection.
-This is the first US Transformers toysheet. ....
+This is the first European Transformers toysheet. ....

 The instruction scans contained within this gallery with the TF08.net watermark were originally from the Chinese TF08 website.
 They have been added here as a mirror. ....